 There are a few other things to look out for in your trekking insurance policy that all add to the smooth running of your trip.
 If your flight is delayed or cancelled or, worse, your tour is cancelled, you need to be able to cover yourself.

-Now that you’ve read the above your ready to make an informed decision on your Everest Base Camp trek insurance.
+Now that you’ve read the above, you're ready to make an informed decision on your Everest Base Camp trek insurance.

 Tags: ebc trek insurance, everest base camp insurance, insurance for trekking to everest base camp, trekking insurance for EBC trek, mount everest base camp trek insurance.